DETAILED ACTION

 Claim 20 recites additional limitations not taught in Ajami.
 Even so, Lu remedies this and teaches: “the first AP device of claim 17, wherein the processor is further configured to cause: transmitting a trigger frame to the second AP device before an end time of a TWT service period corresponding to the TWT schedule, wherein the trigger frame indicates that the second AP is allowed to initiate communication with an associated station in the second BSS.”
 Lu, ¶¶171, 174, Fig. 12, AP 1 generates/sends the Multi-AP trigger frame to AP2, which causes AP2 to generate a DL PPDU, which then causes STA1-1 to send back an ACK to AP2, which finally results in AP2 sending the ACK (“a response frame”) to AP1; alternatively, as shown in Fig. 12, AP1 may receive a trigger frame from AP2, send a DL PPDU to STA1-1, which causes STA1-1 to send back an ACK to AP2, which finally results in AP2 sending the ACK (“a response frame”) to AP1.
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Ajami to receive an announcement frame from a second AP device and sending a frame with capability information, as in Lu, to effectuate coordinated joint transmission to “transmission of delay sensitive service data.”
 See Lu, ¶¶174, 177.

 Claim 15 is rejected under 35 U.S.C.
-103 as being unpatentable over Ajami in view of Ahn3, both of which are in the same field of multiple access point scheduling as the claimed invention.
+103 as being unpatentable over Ajami in view of Ahn, both of which are in the same field of multiple access point scheduling as the claimed invention.

 Dependent Claim 15

-Claim 15 recites and Ajami teaches:
+Claim 15 recites and Ajami discloses:

-abstaining from transmitting a frame to the first AP device after the start time of the TWT service period (Ajami, ¶¶58, 65, 66, Figs. 6, 7, communication is prevented during r-TWT SP3 by either of AP1 and AP2).
+abstain from transmitting a frame to the first AP device after the start time of the TWT service period (Ajami, ¶¶58, 65, 66, Figs. 6, 7, communication is prevented during r-TWT SP3 by either of AP1 and AP2).

-Ajami does not teach the additionally recited limitation.
-Ahn remedies this and teaches “initiating communication with the first AP device when a trigger frame to solicit a response frame is received from the first AP device before an end time of the TWT service period.”
+Ajami does not disclose the additionally recited limitation.
+Ahn remedies this and teaches “initiat[ing] communication with the first AP device when a trigger frame to solicit a response frame is received from the first AP device before an end time of the TWT service period.”
 Ahn, ¶227, Fig. 23, the STA receives a trigger frame during a TWT service period, which solicits a WU response.
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the system of Ajami to initiate communication during a TWT service period, as in Ahn, so that even though during a TWT service period, buffered data ready for transmission can be communicated from an AP to a STA.
 See id.

 Allowable Subject Matter

 Claim 11 is objected to as being dependent upon a rejected base claim, but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims.
+Reasons for the indication of allowable subject matter for claim 11 were presented in the last non-final Office action mailed May 29, 2026 and remain the same.

 Conclusion